grouparoo/grouparoo/README.md

 # Update the version of all packages to a new patch version
 lerna version patch

-# Publish a new canary version of the packages to NPM
+# Publish a new version of the packages to NPM (interactive)
-lerna publish --canary
+lerna publish
 ```